AElfProject/aelf-docs/docs/Architecture/Smart Contract/event.md

 ## Event Option

-Events in AElf smart contracts are used to represent occurrences during execution.
+Events in aelf smart contracts are used to represent occurrences during execution.
 These events are logged in the transaction traces.

 Example of an event definition: